Gluten-Free Corn Dogs

 A hand holding a hot dog on a wooden skewer over a plate of unskewered hot dogs.

-• Heat the oil: Pour neutral oil into a large Dutch oven or heavy-bottomed pot until it’s 2–3 inches deep.
-Heat over medium-high until the temperature reaches 350°F (175°C), about 20 minutes.
+• Heat the oil: Pour 4-6 cups neutral oil for frying into a large Dutch oven or heavy-bottomed pot until it’s 2–3 inches deep.
+Heat over medium-high until the temperature reaches 350°F (175°C).
+This takes about 20 minutes.

 A bowl of combined dry ingredients for gluten-free corn dogs, including cornmeal and gluten-free flour.